-We gather the advice of experts from Nippon Paint and authorities from the building, construction and renovation industries to answer pressing questions in the interior design industry today.
+We gathered the advice of experts from interior designers and authorities from the building, construction and renovation industries to answer pressing questions in the interior design industry today.

 Wrinkling can occur if the paint coat is too thick, especially for oil-based paints.
 Painting during hot weather causes the paint film to dry faster for the top coat than on the bottom, which can lead to wrinkling.
 Painting over a contaminated surface e.g. dirt or wax, may also lead to this condition.